 - Agency goals

-- Submittal requirements including required pricing structure, evaluation criteria, operations and maintenance (O&M), and repair and replacement requirements.
+- Submittal requirements including pricing structure, evaluation criteria, operations and maintenance, and repair and replacement specifications.

 Scopes of work without adequate instruction are prone to change orders and renegotiation that cost both the federal government and the supplier time and money.
 The scope of work must also include all details, such as coordination meetings and correspondence.
 If it is not in the scope of work, the offerors may not include the associated costs in their bids.